 This photo came today in my email — a photo of John Botts, my painting teacher at the Toledo Museum of Art School of Design.
 Wow.
 I owe so much to John Botts — he made me see what I really was, which is a photographer.
 When he saw the first photographs I took, he gave me a book — the first edition of Robert Frank’s book, The Americans.
-I sold it last year on eBay for $1,000 because I’m not sentimental.

 It is probably fair to say that the Toledo Area Artists Exhibition this year is the most controversial Toledo Area Artists Exhibition there has ever been, and not for the art either, because we don’t get to see the art until November.
 The show is controversial this year because of the circumstances created by the Toledo Museum of Art and the questionable decisions that the museum has made that put the show and the museum in a bad light even before it opens.